-For fiscal year 2015, our named executive officers ("NEOs") were:
+For fiscal year 2014, our named executive officers ("NEOs") were:

-- · Mark Butler, President and Chief Executive Officer; - · John Swygert, Executive Vice President and Chief Financial Officer; and - · Omar Segura, Senior Vice President of Store Operations.
+- · Mark Butler, President and Chief Executive Officer; - John Swygert, Executive Vice President and Chief Financial Officer; and - Omar Segura, Senior Vice President of Store Operations.

-In fiscal years 2015 and 2014, we compensated our NEOs through a combination of base salary and annual cash bonuses as well as grants of stock options under the terms of our existing 2012 Plan and 2015 Plan.
+In fiscal year 2014, we compensated our NEOs through a combination of base salary and annual cash bonuses as well as grants of stock options under the terms of our existing 2012 Plan.
 Our executive officers are also eligible to receive certain benefits, which include a 401(k) plan with matching contributions, life insurance, automobile allowances, group term life insurance and group health insurance, including medical, dental and vision insurance.